veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 > If you're connecting the Anka CLI with the HTTPS Registy, you can use the Node certificates: `anka registry --cert /Users/$USER_WHERE_CERTS_ARE/node-$NODE_NAME-crt.pem --key /Users/$USER_WHERE_CERTS_ARE/node-$NODE_NAME-key.pem --cacert /Users/$USER_WHERE_CERTS_ARE/anka-ca-crt.pem add $REGISTRY_NAME https://$REGISTRY_ADDRESS:8089`

-## Joining your Node to the Controller with the Node certificate
+## 5. Joining your Node to the Controller with the Node certificate

+> If you're using a signed certificate for the controller dashboard, but self-signed certificates for your nodes and CI tools, you'll need to specify the `--cacert` for `ankacluster join` and `anka registry add` commands and point it to the signed CA certificate.
+You'll usually see `SSLError: ("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)` if the wrong CA is being used.

 > If you previously joined your Nodes to the Controller, you'll want to `sudo ankacluster disjoin` on each before proceeding (if it hangs, use `ps aux | grep anka_agent | awk '{print $2}' | xargs kill -9` and try disjoin again).